13.5 Research Process: Making Notes, Synthesizing Information, and Keeping a Research Log

 Summary of Assignment: Research Log.
 Your assignment is to create a research log similar to the student model.
 You will use it for the argumentative research project assigned in Writing Process: Integrating Research to record all secondary source information: your notes, complete publication data, relation to thesis, and other information as ...

-7. Research Process: Making Notes, Synthesizing Information, and Keeping a
+6. Research Process: Making Notes, Synthesizing Information, and Keeping a

 Research Log.
 Before you create your outline for the research essay, you may want to create a research log similar to the student model.
 The research log will help you to keep track by recording all secondary source information such as your notes, complete publication data, relation to thesis, and other information as indicated in the right ...

-8. PDF Research Log Example
+8. Keeping a Research Log

-9. Research Toolbox/Research Logs
+9. Genealogy Research Logs Quickstart (+Free Forms)

 10. Research Log